RebeccaNod1/Peril/README.md

 # 🎲 Peril Dice — Professional Single Linkset Game System for Second Life

 **Created by Rebecca Nod and Noose the Bunny**
-**Current Version: 2.8.3 - Critical Shield Detection & Initialization Fixes**
+**Current Version: 2.8.4 - Disconnect Recovery & System-Wide Debug Control**

 ## Overview

 Peril Dice is a multiplayer elimination game where each player selects numbers before a die is rolled.
 If the peril player's number is rolled, they lose a life.
 Players are eliminated when they reach zero lives.

+**🚨 NEW in v2.8.4**: **DISCONNECT RECOVERY & DEBUG SYSTEM** - Revolutionary disconnect/reconnect recovery system eliminates need to kick players who disconnect during their turn, plus comprehensive system-wide verbose logging toggle for production vs development modes.

-**🚨 NEW in v2.8.3**: **CRITICAL BUG FIXES** - Fixed major shield detection logic error causing incorrect "NO SHIELD!" messages when shields were actually provided, plus complete initialization system overhaul eliminating the need for manual script reset after rezzing.
+**NEW in v2.8.3**: **CRITICAL BUG FIXES** - Fixed major shield detection logic error causing incorrect "NO SHIELD!" messages when shields were actually provided, plus complete initialization system overhaul eliminating the need for manual script reset after rezzing.

 **NEW in v2.8.2**: Fixed critical scoreboard spam bug caused by eliminated players, plus re-fixed peril status display on floaters and elimination heart updates to show 0 hearts before player removal.